 You can enable Google Analytics by entering your Google tracking code.
 Click Add, enter the code, then click Save.

-To delete mappings, select them and click Delete.
-To edit mappings, select them and click Edit.
+To delete redirections, select them and click Delete.
+To edit redirections, select them and click Edit.

 Log in widget